USMNT best and worst case scenarios for 2022 World Cup group draw

-The 2022 World Cup draw takes place on Friday in Doha, Qatar (ProSoccerTalk will be live at 12pm ET on NBC Sports’ YouTube channel to analyze the draw as it happens) and barring a catastrophic collapse in Costa Rica, the USMNT will be in Pot 2 and ready to roll.
+The 2022 World Cup draw takes place on Friday in Doha, Qatar (ProSoccerTalk will be live at 12pm ET on NBC Sports’ YouTube channel to analyze the draw as it happens) and the USMNT will be in Pot 2 and ready to roll.

 [ LIVE: Watch the 2022 World Cup draw ]

-After a 3,123 day wait since the last time they qualified for a World Cup tournament, the U.S. men’s national team is almost there.
+After a 3,123 day wait since the last time they qualified for a World Cup tournament, the U.S. men’s national team are back.

 And with only a handful of teams yet to book their spot at the 2022 World Cup, the pots for the draw are almost finalized.
 That means we can start to think about the best and worst case scenarios for the USA.